mend/renovate-ce-ee/docs/setup-for-bitbucket-data-center.md

 **Provide the following values:**
 - name: Can be anything.
 Duplicate names are allowed.
 - url: The URL and port of the Renovate Server.
-  - Note: Ensure ports are open to receiving incoming calls from the Bitbucket server.
+  - Note: Ensure ports are open to receiving incoming calls from Bitbucket Data Center.
 - secret: The Webhook secret defined in the MEND_RNV_WEBHOOK_SECRET environment variable on the Renovate Server.

 ### Allow Renovate CE/EE to create Repository webhooks via Bitbucket API